projectbarbel/barbelhisto-core/README.md

 ```java
 Employee effectiveIn10Days = core.retrieveOne(BarbelQueries.effectiveAt(employee.personnelNumber, LocalDate.now().plusDays(10)));
 ```
 That query retrieves the `Employee` version effective in ten days.
 It will return one, cause you've stored the `Employee` version to be effective from now to infinite (`LocalDate.MAX`).
 If you retrieve the `Employee` effective yesterday you'll receive an `IllegalStateException` claiming that no value can be found.
-This strict treatment is to avoid `Nullpointer` somewhere later and to enforce proper treatment of such situations in your application.
-However, this throws an exception:
+This strict treatment is to avoid `NullPointerException` somewhere later in the process.
+However, this query throws an exception, cause nothing was effective yesterday:
 ```java
 Employee effectiveYesterday = core.retrieveOne(BarbelQueries.effectiveAt(employee.personnelNumber, LocalDate.now().minusDays(1)));
 ```